parkersruth/parkersruth.github.io/content/_index.md

 illustration of computer vision algorithm: the bands on a lateral flow test are found with peak detection; the pixel regions of each band are compared with adjacent background regions with a t-statistic
 {{< /image >}}

-Testing for drug resistant strains of HIV is necessary for clinicians to effectively treat patients; however, the standard genotyping assays like Sanger sequencing are infeasible in resource-limited settings where drug resistant HIV is increasingly circulating.
-OLA-Simple is a low-cost paper-based lateral flow strip test and chemistry kit that can be used to amplify and detect low amounts of drug-resistant strains of HIV.
-Five common drug-resistant mutations can be visualized as colored bands on a paper strip; however, human error limits the sensitivity and specificity of this test when interpreted by eye.
-I built computer vision code to read flatbed scanner images, isolate paper strips, and measure the band intensities to interpret the test results.
-I used this code to generate data for major tables and figures in the paper for this project, and performed an evaluation with training and testing datasets that demonstrated over 99% accuracy.
+Detecting drug-resistant strains of HIV is necessary to prescribe life-saving treatment.
+But the standard sequencing methods are infeasible in resource-limited settings where drug-resistant HIV is most threatening.
+Low-cost paper-based lateral flow tests can dramatically reduce cost barriers; however, human error limits the sensitivity and specificity these tests.
+I built an image processing pipeline to interpret lateral flow tests for HIV and other global health applications.

 {{< button Paper "https://www.thelancet.com/article/S2352-3964(19)30743-1/fulltext" >}}

 {{< button Paper "https://journals.lww.com/aidsonline/Fulltext/2020/07150/Near_point_of_care,_point_mutation_test_to_detect.6.aspx">}}

 {{< button Paper "https://doi.org/10.1371/journal.pgph.0000185" >}}

-###  Near Point-of-Care Assay for HIV Drug Sensitivity

-Abacavir is a nucleoside analog reverse-transcriptase inhibitor used to treat HIV.
-Although it is generally well tolerated, it triggers dangerous anaphylactic shock in patients with the HLA-B*57:01 genotype.
-Scientists and engineers from UW Bioengineering and Seattle Children's Hospital developed a colorimetric lateral flow assay to identify patients at risk for drug sensitivity.
-I supported this work by applying image processing to reduce human error in assay interpretation.

 {{< button Paper "https://www.medrxiv.org/content/10.1101/2021.05.26.21257187v1" >}}